-Thomas is forced, reluctantly at first, into medicine by his father and by the friendly concern of his elder sister Sonia.
+Thomas is forced into medicine by his father and by the friendly concern of his elder sister Sonia.
 He is at first more interested in literature, and approaches medicine, then psychiatry, from a humane, psychological standpoint.

 Jacques and Thomas meet in Deauville, fall intellectually in love and promise to join forces in their life’s work: an attempt to understand the mystery of the human mind and in particular the meeting of thought and flesh.
 Jacques studies under the great neurologist Charcot in Paris; Thomas sees madness close up as a junior doctor in an English county lunatic asylum.

-On the basis of what he has learned from Charcot and from his reading of German philosophers, Jacques develops an all-encompassing theory he calls ‘psychophysical resolution’, which explains how mental trauma can express itself in physical symptoms and how, using hypnosis and by taking the patient back over her early life, a cure can be effected.
-This theory is clearly close, if not identical, to early psychoanalysis.
+On the basis of what he has learned from Charcot and on his reading of German philosophers, Jacques develops an all-encompassing theory he calls ‘psychophysical resolution’, which explains how mental trauma can express itself in physical symptoms and how, using hypnosis and by taking the patient back over her early life, a cure can be effected.
+This theory is clearly close to early psychoanalysis.
 Jacques delivers a long lecture at the Schloss, outlining his idea.
 Faulks demonstrates that all the building block of psychoanalysis were already in the public domain.

 Thomas meanwhile discovers that a beautiful young Anglo-German girl, Katharina (Kitty), one of Jacques’s patients, whom he has been treating for ‘hysteria’, is in fact dangerously ill with more mundane complaints.
 She is treated in the local hospital.
 Thomas falls in love with her and explains to Jacques how his desire to make everything fit his theory has led him into dangerous error.
 Thomas marries Kitty and they have twin daughters, but his partnership with Jacques will never be the same.